No. 20 Washington St beats Boise St 47-44 in 3 overtimes

 BOISE STATE: The Mountain West Conference school is 4-1 against Pac-12 teams dating to 2014.

-WASHINGTON STATE: Falk came in needing 101 yards passing to break Connor Halliday's school record of 11,304.
-He surpassed the mark on a 59-yard throw to Bell.
+WASHINGTON STATE: Falk came in needing 101 yards passing to break Connor Halliday's school record of 11,304 career yards and surpassed that on a 59-yard throw to Bell.

 UP NEXT